Linux Reboot (Restart) Command

 3 min read

-On the modern Linux distributions, the
+On most modern Linux distributions, the

 shutdown commands are aliases to

 systemctl and are available in the system for compatibility reasons.

 In this tutorial, we'll explain how to use the

 shutdown commands to reboot your Linux machine.
 The commands must be run as root or user with

 When the reboot is initiated, all logged-in users and processes are notified that the system is going down, and no further logins are allowed.
 Linux will close all open files, stop the running processes, and restart the system.